larray-project/larray/doc/source/tutorial/getting_started.rst

 Create an array
 ---------------

-Working with the LArray library mainly consists of manipulating :ref:`LArray <api-larray>` data structures.
+Working with the LArray library mainly consists of manipulating :ref:`Array <api-larray>` data structures.
 They represent N-dimensional labelled arrays and are composed of raw data (NumPy ndarray), :ref:`axes <api-axis>` and optionally some metadata.